openmeteo/enhydris/doc/dev/telemetry.rst

 Each API type is one Python file in the :file:`enhydris/telemetry/types` directory.
-The Python file must contain a :class:`Telemetry` class with all required functionality to retrieve data from the API.
+The Python file must contain a :class:`TelemetryAPIClient` class with all required functionality to retrieve data from the API.

 When it starts, Enhydris scans the :file:`enhydris/telemetry/types` directory and imports all Python files it contains.
 The result of this